J-Soft/BeBot/ReadMe.txt

 Optional (helps run it effectively):

-* An „always-on“ internet connection
+* An "always-on" internet connection
 * A dedicated machine to run the bot

 CREATE A PLAYER
 ---------------

-A bot is basically a regular player character so you’ll need to start AO/AoC and create a character on the appropriate dimension/server.
+A bot is basically a regular player character so you"ll need to start AO/AoC and create a character on the appropriate dimension/server.
 The breed, gender, and profession (AO only) or the class and race (AoC only) is irrelevant for the function of the bot.
 The name of the character will be